 College isn’t all about study; there are lots of activities students can take part in beyond their course from sports teams and interest clubs to volunteering opportunities.
 You could even start your own club or society if one doesn’t exist in your area of interest, which would look great on your CV or university application!

 How to find out more

 To find out more about FE courses look at college websites to view what courses they offer.
-Note: if you have your own Morrisby account go to My Choices > Qualifications > Options at 16 to check out the ‘Alternative routes’ list of subjects and use the ‘Find local colleges’ search box to identify colleges in your local area.
+Note: if you have your own Morrisby account go to My Choices > Qualifications > Options at 16 to check out the ‘Apprenticeships and Vocational’ list of subjects and use the ‘Find local colleges’ search box to identify colleges in your local area.